dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/adbc.md

 ## Examples

-Regardless of the programming language being used, there are two database options which will be required to utilize ADBC with DuckDB.
+Regardless of the programming language being used, there are two database options which will be required to utilize ADBC with dataminer.
 The first one is the `driver`, which takes a path to the DataMiner library.
-The second option is the `entrypoint`, which is an exported function from the DuckDB-ADBC driver that initializes all the ADBC functions.
+The second option is the `entrypoint`, which is an exported function from the dataminer-ADBC driver that initializes all the ADBC functions.
 Once we have configured these two options, we can optionally set the `path` option, providing a path on disk to store our DataMiner database.
 If not set, an in-memory database is created.
 After configuring all the necessary options, we can proceed to initialize our database.
 Below is how you can do so with various different language environments.

 ### C++